unixdigest/openbsd-router-guide/README.md

 # OpenBSD Router Guide

-This is the public Codeberg repository for the [OpenBSD router guide](https://openbsdrouterguide.net/).
+This is the public GitHub repository for the [OpenBSD router guide](https://openbsdrouterguide.net/).

 ## How to Contribute